ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

       How many cores you want to give to this VM.
 When unsure on how many to assign, just put `2` here.

       > [!IMPORTANT]
-      > Never put here a number greater than the real cores count in your CPU, or Proxmox VE won't start your VM!
+      > **Never enter here a number greater than the real cores count in your CPU**\
+      > Otherwise, Proxmox VE will not start your VM.

     - `Type`\
       This indicates the type of CPU you want to emulate, and the closer it is to the real CPU running your system the better.
-There's a type `host` which'll make the VM's CPU have exactly the same flags as the real CPU running your Proxmox VE platform, but VMs with that `host` CPU type will only run on CPUs that include the same flags.
-So, if you migrated such VM to a new Proxmox VE platform that runs on a CPU lacking certain flags expected by the VM, the VM won't run there.
+There is a type `host` which makes the VM's CPU have exactly the same flags as the real CPU running your Proxmox VE platform, but VMs with that `host` CPU type will only run on CPUs that include the same flags.
+So, if you migrated such VM to a new Proxmox VE platform that runs on a CPU lacking certain flags expected by the VM, the VM will not run there.

     - `Enable NUMA`\
       If your host supports [**NUMA**](https://en.wikipedia.org/wiki/Non-uniform_memory_access), enable this option.

     - `Extra CPU Flags`\
       Flags to enable special CPU options on your VM.
-Only enable the ones actually available in the CPU `Type` you chose, otherwise the VM **won't run**.
-If you choose the type `Host`, you can see the flags available in your real CPU in the `/proc/cpuinfo` file within your Proxmox VE host.
+Only enable the ones actually available in the CPU `Type` you chose, **otherwise the VM will not run**.
+If you choose the type `Host`, you can see the flags available in your real CPU in the `/proc/cpuinfo` file within your Proxmox VE host:

         ~~~sh
         $ less /proc/cpuinfo
         ~~~

         This file lists the specifications of each core on your CPU.
-For instance, the first core (called `processor` in the file) on the host where I'm running this guide's whole Proxmox VE setup is detailed as follows:
+For instance, the first core (called `processor` in the file) of this guide's Proxmox VE host is detailed as follows:

         ~~~properties
         processor       : 0